followcrom/sparta-cicd-app/README.md

 # Sparta CI/CD App

-Main in the brain?
-Insane! 🧠
+Main in the brain? 🧠

 ## What is CI/CD?